Woombye - Blackall Street streetscape

 Project scope

-The streetscape works will include:
+The streetscape works included:

 • new landscaping including shady street trees, lawn, and garden beds to cool the footpath and beautify the town